jh-song-en/ML-Resistivity-MG/README.md

 The scripts in this repository can be reproducible via two methods.

 1. Install software and all modules in your local drive.

-\n Download scripts and data to run.
+Download scripts and data to run.

 2. Use Google Colab.
 Two models are linked via the followings: https://colab.research.google.com/drive/1oS4rQTOYKA3RHbJ86EFaLC4JNRpjvDSa?usp=sharing